Word to DITA Conversion FAQ

 These are the steps that can be applied to handle this case:

-preferences page and add the following mapping into the Word
+and add the following mapping in the Word styles mapping

 <i>